Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 Call your insurer

 If you have vacation rental insurance, it is important that you inform your insurance provider immediately.
 It could be that you might just be protected against this type of situation.
-In the case that your policy does include coverage, they need to know about these events as soon as possible so that you can be covered for any losses.
+In the case that your policy does include coverage, they still need to know about these events as soon as possible so that you can be covered for any losses.

 Lawyer up and file an action as soon as possible